rishikor123/gsc/README.md

 | Additional boxes correctly forecasted | **181,000+** |
 | Estimated value generated | **$1,089,000+** |
 | Scale | **1,401 troops · 8 cookie types · 12 boxes/case** |

 ---

+## 🖥️ The Application

+A full-stack app that puts the forecasting model in the hands of non-technical users (troop leaders and council staff):

+- **Backend — `app.py` (Flask):** loads `FinalCookieSales.csv`, runs the hybrid forecasting logic, and serves predictions to the frontend.
+- **Frontend — `templates/index.html` + `static/index.css` + `frontend/manualapp.js`:** an interactive UI for exploring troop-level forecasts and sales trends.
+- **Deployment — `Procfile`:** defines the web process for one-click deployment to platforms like Heroku or Render.

+---